ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-indexed-content.md

     settings after a Purge-Index cycle.
 - **Statistics** Shows some basic statistics on Smart Search.

-## Quick Tips
+## Tips

 - If you run the indexer and get an "undefined null" error, then check the permissions on the Joomla `/logs` directory.
 The web server needs to have write permission to that directory for the indexer to work.
 - If the list is empty then make sure that the Smart Search plug-in has been enabled.